-No, not on the users' device.
-To make link previews work all shared recordings are uploaded to our servers, where we persist them indefinitely so that the user always has access to their content (as long as they have the links), but to store it locally the user has to share to something like their camera app or Dropbox some other channel that can persist the GIFs.
+It's not stored on the users' device, but to make link previews work all shared recordings are uploaded to our servers where we persist them until they're no longer regularly used.
+This way the user always has access to their content (as long as they have the links).
+To store it locally the user has to share to something like their camera app or Dropbox or some other channel that can persist the GIFs.

 Is it possible to download the GIF from your servers?

 Not at the moment, but if this is something you find interesting, please reach out, and we might prioritize something like this in the future.

 Can we see any analytics on the impact of adding Megacool?